huixiang01/homework_bot/README.md

 <h1> HEY HERE'S HOW YOU CAN CREATE A BOT FOR HOMEWORK REMINDERS </h1>
 <h2> Functions</h2>
-1. Set up homework from the bot(I realised that this is not as effective when put in a group)
+- Set up homework from the bot(I realised that this is not as effective when put in a group)
-2. Check homework on a particular date whether there is homework
+- Check homework on a particular date whether there is homework
   - If so, state the homework and the time to hand up
-3. Send Reminder from the bot to class group at 12midnight.(Only for telegram.
+- Send Reminder from the bot to class group at 12 midnight.
+(Only for telegram.
 After 3 tireless day of searching for that function, I gave up.
 Maybe it is up there?)

 ---